jlcarr/LeetCode/README.md

 - **Memory**: 16.6 MB
 - **Solution**: Run through the strings together, checking for mismatched.
 Can only have 2 at most, and if there are none need to check there are double letters to swap, so keep letter count.
 Careful the edge cases on this one.

+### Problem 861
+- **Name**: Score After Flipping Matrix
+- **Runtime**: 42 ms
+- **Memory**: 16.50 MB
+- **Solution**: Obviously we need to set the leading bits to all be 1 to maximize our result, we can start by doing that row by row.
+We can't flip any other cell without flipping it's entire column, and flipping its row is out of the question: since it's a simple flip there are no work arounds: if we flip a row we'll always have to flip it back, and since the other of the operations doesn't matter this means we can only do the columns.
+So count up the bits in each column and take either the sum or the complement, whichever is larger, and add it to the result using the columns position value.

 ### Problem 863
 - **Name**: All Nodes Distance K in Binary Tree
 - **Runtime**: 71 ms